Bayrans/ELK-Server-Setup-Project/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+### Extra Commands
+- When editing the hosts file, be sure to add the line following each added IP, `ansible_python_interpreter=/usr/bin/python3`
+- command to run each playbook: `ansible-playbook <name-of-yml-file>`
+- `sudo docker ps` can be used to check the status of containers on your machine.